A memoir

 Get Chapter 1 free

-Drop your email and get the first chapter of The Last Bet delivered instantly.
+Drop your email and get the first chapter delivered instantly.
 No noise.
 Just the book.